 Tuohy, a professional shoe-shiner of 20 years, has seen it all — and can trace trends from his back-room shining station.
 He first picked up the talent while in the army, then he trained in San Francisco, spending years refining his technique.
 He opened up The Shoeshine Guild, then called A Shine & Co., in 1996 to offer a top-quality shoe-care service that goes above and beyond a mere shine, using the best products on the market.
 Think day spa, for shoes and boots.

-At A Shine & Co.’s most popular New York location, in Chelsea Market, Tuohy can identify the type of leather your shoe is made from and he knows how to treat it — all before you’re even sitting in the leather wingback with your foot on the shoe rest.
+During a visit, Tuohy can identify the type of leather your shoe is made from and immediately prescribe a treatment plan — all before you’re even sitting in the leather wingback with your foot on the shoe rest.
 Different types of leather require different levels of care, but the basic technique is the same.

 Step 1: Grab some gloves.

 Wearing rubber or latex gloves while doing some serious shoe-shining is extremely important.
 Some polishes, creams and cleaners that treat leather able to stain your skin, and some have even harsher chemicals, which you definitely wouldn’t want to come into contact with bare skin.
 So, to be safe, Tuohy recommends you always use protection.